 We know do-it-yourself is not always easy or straightforward.
 But that’s what we’re here for!
 Our family has been servicing septic systems for over 60 years and we’ve seen it all.

-If you’ve had trouble with any of these steps (or want to avoid the mess), simply give us a call — we know how to find a septic tank lid, and can perform a full inspection for $127.
+If you’ve had trouble with any of these steps (or want to avoid the mess), simply give us a call — we know how to find a septic tank lid, and can perform a full septic tank inspection.

 If we find that your septic tank needs to be pumped at that time, there’s no charge for the inspection — you’ll only pay for the septic tank pumping while we are there.
 Call (508) 529-6255 or book a service call online.
 We service many areas of Massachusetts.
 Check for your town in our service area here.